Blizarre/marache.net/content/post/2024-05-01-small-projects.md

 - **Play/Pause:** A short press on the knob will play or pause the current track.
 - **Next/Previous Track:** Pressing the previous and next buttons will skip to the previous or next track.

 The simplicity and functionality of CircuitPython made this project really fun.
-Having a REPL on your micro-controller fells like having superpowers (I remember spending hours trying to flash [PICs](https://en.wikipedia.org/wiki/PIC_microcontrollers) at uni).
+Using a "normal" filesystem and a Python REPL on your micro-controller fells like having superpowers (I remember spending hours trying to flash [PICs](https://en.wikipedia.org/wiki/PIC_microcontrollers) at uni).
 You can check out the code and detailed instructions on my [GitHub page](https://github.com/Blizarre/usb_volume_knob_circuitpython).

 {{< figure src="/img/usb_knob.jpg" title="Photo of the Device" >}}